mjkatgithub/mjkatgithub.github.io/content/blog/2025/upgrade-nuxt-3-to-nuxt-4.md

 ### What I would do differently next time

 - **Read the documentation before starting** - I should have consulted the Nuxt 4 upgrade guide first, even though I thought I didn't need to.
-- **Test one project at a time** - Upgrading three projects simultaneously made it harder to track which issues were project-specific vs. general.
-- **Document issues as they occur** - Keeping better notes during the upgrade would have made writing this blog post easier.
+This would have prepared me better for the Nuxt Content 3.x API changes.
+- **Investigate the root cause of dark mode issues** - Rather than simplifying to a workaround, I could have spent more time debugging why the template switching wasn't working.
+However, the workaround works fine for now.

 **Final thoughts:**
-The upgrade to Nuxt 4 is worth it for most projects.
-The new features and improvements are significant, and the migration path is generally smoother than the Nuxt 2→3 migration.
+The upgrade to Nuxt 4 is not just worth it—it's necessary.
+With Nuxt 3 reaching end of life in January 2026, staying on Nuxt 3 means missing out on security updates and long-term support.
+The migration path is generally smoother than the Nuxt 2→3 migration, and the new features and improvements are significant.
 However, don't underestimate the work involved, especially if you're using Nuxt Content or have complex configurations.
 With a bit of patience and systematic problem-solving, you'll end up with a codebase that's ready for the future.

 Good luck with your own upgrade!